 When you begin designing a course, it is a good idea to first establish your course goals.
 If you start with the end in mind, you will have a clear path to follow!
-To ensure your stated goals are appropriate and achievable, you should create both course level and lesson level learning outcomes.
+To ensure your stated goals are appropriate and achievable, you should create both course-level and lesson-level learning outcomes.
 When you take the time to write out your outcomes, it is easier to develop assessments to measure student outcomes.

 What are Learning Outcomes?